VantageDiscovery/vantage-ui-templates/README.md

 const configuration: ClientConfiguration = {
   template: EDemoTemplate.PUBLISHER, // default product
-  accountId: "Enter your Vantage Account ID.",
+  * accountId: "ENTER YOUR VANTAGE ACCOUNT ID.",
-  collectionId: "Enter a list of Vantage Collection IDs to fetch data from.",
+  * collectionId: "ENTER A LIST OF VANTAGE COLLECTION IDS TO FETCH DATA FROM.",
-  apiKey: "Enter your Vantage API Key.",
+  * apiKey: "ENTER YOUR VANTAGE API KEY.",
-  vantageSearchURL:
-    "Enter an url to the Vantage API you want to fetch data from.", // default https://api.vanta.ge/v1/search
+  * vantageSearchURL: "ENTER AN URL TO THE VANTAGE API YOU WANT TO FETCH DATA FROM.", // default https://api.vanta.ge/v1/search
   customerAPI: {
     type: ECustomerAPIType.VANTAGE_API,
     apiKey: "",//key of api for path below